Drug Information Center

 A quality assurance program has been developed to ensure consistent and accurate service.
 The Educational Resources Committee at CPHS is the advisory board for the DIC.

-Barnes and Clinard are assisted by fourth-year student pharmacists and an administrative assistant.
-Faculty within CPHS provides additional specialty area support for the center.
+Drs.
+Barnes and Perkins are assisted by fourth-year student pharmacists and a Program Manager.
+Faculty within CPHS provide additional special area support for the center.

 Hours of Operation